Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Cosmological simulations

 The simulations are ray-traced using the spherical-harmonic transform configuration of \textsc{Calclens}, performed on an $N_{\rm side}=8192$ \textsc{HEALPix} grid \citep{Becker2013, healpix}.
 The lensing distortion tensor is computed at each galaxy position and is used to deflect the galaxy angular positions, shear galaxy intrinsic ellipticities (including effects of reduced shear), and magnify galaxy shapes and photometry.
 Convergence tests conducted on this algorithm find that resolution effects on $\xi_{\pm}$ are negligible on the scales used for this analysis \cite{DeRose2019}.

 The DES Y3 footprint mask was applied to the ray-traced simulations and each set of three $N$-body simulations yields two Y3 footprints, with 520 deg$^2$ of overlap.
-We apply a photometric error model to the mock wide field photometry in our simulations based on a relation measured from \textsc{Balrog} \citep{y3-balrog}.
-A weak lensing source selection is applied to the simulations using the PSF-convolved sizes and $i$-band \snr in order to match the non-tomographic source number density, $n_{\rm eff}=5.9$ arcmin$^{-2}$, from an earlier iteration of the \mcal source catalog.
+We apply a photometric error model to the mock wide field photometry in our simulations based on a relation measured from \textsc{Balrog} \citep{y3-balrog} \citet[see, for more details][]{y3-simvalidation}.
+The DES Y3 weak lensing source selection is applied to the simulations using the PSF-convolved sizes and $i$-band \snr in order to match the non-tomographic source number density, $n_{\rm eff}=5.9$ arcmin$^{-2}$, from an earlier iteration of the \mcal source catalog.
 The \sompz framework is applied to divide source galaxies into redshift bins, each with a number density of $n_{\rm eff}=1.48$ arcmin$^{-2}$, and to obtain estimates of the redshift distribution of galaxies which resemble those of the data well \citep{y3-simvalidation,y3-sompz}.
 The shape noise of the simulations is then matched to that measured in the \mcal catalog per bin.
 Following the methodology in \citep{y3-sompz}, mock $n(z)$ realisations are produced, limited to uncertainties from sample variance only.
 These samples are found to be consistent with the true redshift distributions, and the inclusion of \textsc{WZ} and \textsc{SR} likelihoods finds consistency and reduces their variance.

 Cosmic shear two-point functions are measured in the \buzzard\ simulations without shape noise using the same pipeline as that used for the data, with \mcal responses and inverse variance weights set to 1 for all galaxies.
-The model for these measurements at the true \buzzard\ cosmology, assuming the true source redshift distributions and no intrinsic alignments, reproduces the mean of our measurements on 18 simulations with a chi-squared value of $1.37$ per degree of freedom, for $207$ data points using the Fiducial scale selection (see Section~\ref{sec:scalecuts}) and assuming the covariance of a single simulation.
+Using the DES analysis pipeline, the best-fit model for these measurements at the true \buzzard\ cosmology, assuming the true source redshift distributions and no intrinsic alignments, reproduces the mean of the measurements made using 18 realisations of the simulation with a chi-squared value of $1.37$ per degree of freedom, for $207$ data points using the Fiducial scale selection (see Section~\ref{sec:scalecuts}) and assuming the covariance of a single simulation.
 Simulated likelihood analyses assuming either the true simulated source redshift distributions or calibrated photometric redshift distributions results in cosmological constraints that are unbiased.